sogno-platform/proloaf/docs/content/en/docs/Files and Scripts/config.md

 ```
 * rel_interpretation_path: Path relative to the project folder where the results are supposed to be stored.
 * date: date and time for which the saliency map is constructed.
 * ref_batch_size: How many noisy samples are used to analyze the impact of said noise on that result.
 Higher numbers slow down the algorithm, lower ones make the result dependent on stochastic fluctuation.
+Minimum recommended size is 10.
 * max_epoch: Number of optimization steps to find maximum noise with minium result deterioration.
 * n_trials: How many noise optimizations should be conducted and compared.
 * lr_low: Lower bound for the learning rate during noise optimization.